Pause (The Boondocks)

-"Pause" is the 7th episode of the third season of the Adult Swim original series The Boondocks.
-It aired on June 20, 2010.
-The title refers to an African-American cultural practice used to remove any ambiguity after making a double entendre that may be possibly misinterpreted as a claim or implication of homosexual orientation.
-The phrase "no homo" may also be used instead of or in addition to "pause".
+"Pause" is the 7th episode of the third season of the American animated television series The Boondocks, and the 37th episode overall.
+Written by series creator Aaron McGruder, along with Rodney Barnes, and directed by Sung Hoon Kim, the episode originally aired on Adult Swim on June 20, 2010.
+The title refers to a practice used to remove any ambiguity after making a double entendre that may be possibly misinterpreted as a claim or implication of homosexual orientation.
+The phrase "no homo" may also be used instead of, or in addition to "pause".

 Plot

 Robert plans to audition for the leading male role in Ma Dukes Finds Herself a Man, the latest play by Winston Jerome.
-Jerome is a superstar African-American playwright, director, and actor whose work, as Huey later describes, is formulaic, Christian-themed, and mostly centers around an outrageous gun-blasting matriarch named "Ma Dukes" (played by Winston himself, in drag).
-As a former struggling actor in his youth, Robert is excited at the opportunity, and declares his intent to give Winston "everything I've got"; Riley advises him that he has to say "no homo" in addendum because, to Riley, "everything I've got" sounds gay.
+Jerome is a superstar African-American playwright, director, and actor whose work, as Huey later describes, is formulaic, Christian-themed, and mostly centers around an outrageous gun-blasting matriarch named "Ma Dukes", played by Winston himself, in drag.
+As a former struggling actor in his youth, Robert is excited at the opportunity, and declares his intent to give Winston "everything I've got".
+Riley advises him that he has to say "no homo" in the addendum because, to Riley, "everything I've got" sounds gay.